sangramnavale/Space-Invaders/README.md

 # Space-Invaders
-The classic space invaders game created using Pygame.
+The classic game "Space Invaders" created using the Python module 'Pygame'.